 Chances are, you won’t find this extreme pepper in any brick and mortar store near you.
 This is a chili pepper with a big following, but it’s not a mainstream cooking pepper like the habanero and jalapeño.
-You are likely going to need to shop online for products.
-There, you’ll even find seeds and plants in many shades, from yellow and orange to a deep chocolate hue.
-And when it comes to hot sauces, you may find some ghost pepper hot sauces on store shelves, but again you’ll find a much larger and very exotic selection online.
+You can find the ghost, though, in online stores.
+There, you’ll even find seeds and plants if you have a green thumb, as well as many extreme ghost pepper hot sauces that you can try.
+We also sell ghost pepper powder in our Spicery, for those that want the heat of the ghost with the convenience of a powder.

-Wherever and whatever you buy, go into eating the ghost pepper with eyes open.
+Wherever and whatever you buy, go into eating the ghost with eyes open.
 This is no chili to trifle with.
 Its heat will smack you around and then come back for more.
-But if you’re a true chilihead and love all things spicy, then this is a chili without compare, arguably the current reigning rock god of all hot peppers.
+But if you’re a true chilihead and love all things spicy, then this is a pepper without compare, arguably the current reigning rock god of among all of the hottest peppers.

 $11.49 ($1.15 / Count)